kaykay-dv/pocketsearch/README.md

 # pocketsearch
-pocketsearch is a pure-Python full text indexing search library based on sqlite and the [FTS5](https://www.sqlite.org/fts5.html) extension.
+pocketsearch is a pure-Python full text indexing search library based on SQLite and the [FTS5](https://www.sqlite.org/fts5.html) extension.
 It provides

 - A simple API (inspired by the ORM layer of the Django web framework) for defining schemas and searching - no need to write SQL
 - Multi-field indices using schemas including text, numeric and date/datetime search